alphagov/accessibility-personas/source/simone/index.html.md

 Do the following tasks logged in as Simone first on the page with issues and then on the page with fixes.

 1. Read the text.
 What should you do as a U.S. private citizen before you go abroad?
-2. Click on the YouTube link under the text.
+2. There are a couple of links under the text.
+Click on the YouTube link.

 [Example issues for Simone](bad.html)